luyangliuable/image-combiner/readme.md

 <!-- markdown-toc end -->

-A simple tool that overlays one image over another image using RUST.
+A simple Rust program that overlays one image on top of another.
+The program takes in two image file paths as command line arguments and generates a new image with the overlay.
+No external dependencies or compilation required, simply run the binary file to use.
+Perfect for quickly adding a watermark or logo to a batch of images.

 ## How to use